tderflinger/ocean-living/README.md

 # Ocean Living Resources

 Two-thirds of the earth are covered in water.
 Yet, most of the ocean is uninhabitated by humans.

-With this link collection you  get information on how this can change.
+Let´s change that!

 ## Organizations